salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

     git config --global user.name "your name"
     git config --global user.email "your.name@domain.com"

   To check what has already been added to Git (some gui clients add information), you can list all the current configuration entries:

     git config --list

+  If you are still discovering how to use Git, take a look at the seperate Git and Github tutorial](http://git-and-github-workshop.herokuapp.com/).

 ## Java SE 6 or greater (application requirement)